 Invoice Finance With No Personal Guarantee

+MarketInvoice is the whole-of-market match for this need: we compare every UK provider that fits and route you to the best match in 2 minutes, free.
 Not all invoice finance providers require a personal guarantee (PG).
-Bibby Financial Services and IGF are the most flexible — both consider facilities without PGs depending on facility size, debtor quality, and business maturity.
+Bibby Financial Services and IGF are the most flexible - both consider facilities without PGs depending on facility size, debtor quality, and business maturity.
 Bank-owned providers (Lloyds, HSBC, NatWest, Barclays) almost always require one.
 If avoiding a personal guarantee is important, apply to independents first.

 Provider Personal Guarantee Requirements